AlieksieievYurii/foody-application/README.md

 <img src="git-res/19.png" width=200>&nbsp;

 ### 4 Administrator view
-This view represents a control panel where the administator can do the following:
+This view represents a control panel where the administrator can do the following:
 * Accept cook request
-* Add/Edit category
+* Add/Edit/Remove category
-* Add/Edit product
+* Add/Edit/Remove product

 <img src="git-res/20.png" width=200>&nbsp;

-In the "Request" view the administator accepts the cook requests:
+In the "Request" view the administrator accepts the cook requests:

 <img src="git-res/21.png" width=200>&nbsp;

-In the "Category" view the adminstator can add new categories as well as edit olds.
+In the "Category" view the adminstator can add new categories as well as edit/remove olds.

 <img src="git-res/22.png" width=200>&nbsp;
 <img src="git-res/23.png" width=200>&nbsp;

-In the "Products" view the administrator can add new products as well as edit olds:
+In the "Products" view the administrator can add new products as well as edit/remore olds:

 <img src="git-res/24.png" width=200>&nbsp;
 <img src="git-res/25.png" width=200>&nbsp;